DonRichards/Confluence_rag/README.md

 ## Todo
-[] Seporate out the data into their own vector database namespaces (SPACES names) [] Also add all of them to the "default" namespace
-[] Add a drop down to isolate to a single name space or all of them.
+[X] Seporate out the data into their own vector database namespaces (SPACES names) [X] Also add all of them to the "default" namespace [X] Add the ability to isolate to a date range.
+[ ] Output a specific page by URL, title, description of page, etc.
+[ ] Comprehensive output when asked.
+[ ] Output with formatting that can be pasted into Confluence editor.
+[ ] Show the formatted output from a Confluence page.
+[ ] Summarize / Reword a page more effectively.
+[ ] <-- Add more use cases here. ---<<